0xsuk/0xsuk.github.io/content/posts/2022-03-25-build-your-own-markdown-editor-with-react.js-and-codemirror-6.md

 and I'll explain each of the list later.

-You can clone it from "setup" branch from my [Github repo](https://github.com/0xsuk/byome) for this project.
+You can clone my "setup" branch of [Github repo](https://github.com/0xsuk/byome) for this project.

 ```bash
 git clone -b setup git@github.com/0xsuk/byome.git